-For example, in partnership with Neighbourhood Watch and the bSafe groups supporting, police have been doing anti-theft-screw numberplates.
+For example, in partnership with Neighbourhood Watch and the bSafe group's support, police have been doing anti-theft-screw numberplates.
 People can go along for free.
-They drive into the car park near Bunnings - last time it was in Leopold - and they get their numberplate screws changed over to an anti-theft screw.
+They drive into the car park near Bunnings - last time it was in Leopold - and they get their numberplate screws changed over to anti-theft screws.
 It is a really great initiative that we are doing proactively for the community to feel safer.
-The police have also targeted a scam watch session.
+The police also have a targeted scam watch session.
 They have done a prevention strategy around scams.
 They were noticing an increase in people being scammed.
 They are getting cleverer by the day, and with an elderly population on the Bellarine, a lot were being targeted.
 They have gone into different community groups, nursing homes and a variety of organisations to talk about how to protect yourself from a scam.
 Police reported last time a decrease in scams across the Bellarine.
 That is the kind of proactive action that we are taking.
 I just want to thank, in this instance, our local police.
 They have been a really proactive, visible presence on the Bellarine, and I thank them for all the work they have done across this time.